JanssenProject/jans/docs/admin/developer/agama/faq.md

 ### How to append data to a flow's log directly?

 Call method `log` of class `io.jans.agama.engine.script.LogUtils`.
 This method receives a variable number of arguments as DSL's `Log` does.
 Thus you can do `LogUtils.log("@w Today is Friday %th", 13)`, as in the logging [examples](../../../agama/language-reference.md#logging).

-### What Groovy and Java versions are supported?

-Groovy 4.0 and Java 11.
-The runtime is Amazon Corretto 11.

 ## Templates